Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Solution Approach: Overview

-To limit the size of our neighbourhoods, and to increase the likelihood that each neighbourhood will lead us to an improved solution, we have designed a novel \textit{path-based} neighbourhood structure, and a series of novel neighbourhood formation strategies.
+To limit subproblem size, and to increase the likelihood that each neighbourhood will lead to an improved solution, we use a path-based neighbourhood structure, and a series of neighbourhood formation strategies that exploit model structure.
 We form a neighbourhood by repeatedly selecting a block from the model, forming a path around that block, and adding the blocks in that path to the neighbourhood.
-A path-based neighbourhood resembles a chain of blocks, where each block in the chain, excepting the first and last, is connected to a predecessor and successor.
-The predecessor must be completely extracted before the block can be mined, while the successor cannot be mined until the block is completely extracted.
-For each block in the chain, the neighbourhood includes all blocks in a restricted cone above and below.
-A restricted cone above (below) a block $b$ contains all the predecessors (successors) of $b$ that are located in $b$'s bench.
 We consider a range of strategies for selecting the blocks around which to form paths.
-These strategies define different methods for weighting the blocks in a model according to their value for the purposes of scheduling, and using those weights to guide selection.
-We also outline how we can leverage what we know about different sets of model constraints to form neighbourhoods that increase the likelihood of finding new feasible solutions.
-We show that our approach substantially improves upon the quality of the initial solutions formed through the sliding windows method.
+These strategies define different methods for weighting the blocks in a model according to their value for scheduling purposes, and using those weights to guide selection.
+We outline how we can leverage what we know about different sets of model constraints to form neighbourhoods that increase the likelihood of finding new feasible solutions.
+We show that our approach substantially improves the quality of the initial solutions formed by sliding windows.

-The remainder of this paper is structured as follows.
-Related work is discussed in Section \ref{sec:RelatedWork}.
-A MIP model of the long-term mine planning problem we consider is detailed in Section \ref{sec:Model}.
-We describe three instances of this model, of increasing complexity, in Section \ref{sec:Data}.
-These instances are used to evaluate our LNS approach, described in Sections \ref{sec:Recovery}--\ref{sec:LNS}.
-Section \ref{sec:Recovery} outlines our method for finding initial feasible solutions to the problem, while Section \ref{sec:LNS} describes our LNS algorithm.
-We evaluate our approach, contrasting its performance against solving the MIP directly, in Section \ref{sec:Evaluation}.